 Use your black marker to color in your nose and to trace all other lines.

 Once you have all your lines traced, cut out your bookmark.

 Use a craft knife to cut around your paws.
 You want to leave the paws attached to the head, so do not cut that line.

 Note: I have this ceramic craft knife that I love to use.
 It’s easier to hold, stays sharper, and is much safer than a retractable craft knife.
 If you are ready to let your child use a tool like this, this is a great choice.
 If not, have an adult do this step.

 Now your super-cute koala bookmark is ready to go.
 Go impress all your favorite 4th graders.
 They’ll love this koala bookmark!

-If you enjoyed this post, the above photo is perfect for sharing on Facebook.
-Or, you can Pin the photo below on Pinterest.
+If you enjoyed this koala bookmark craft, the above photo is perfect for sharing on Facebook.
+Or, you can save the photo below on Pinterest.